Land Manager: Oconee WMA

 What to Expect

-The rock is similar to Boat Rock but maybe slightly courser at times.
-There are lots of slabs, the occasional crack and if you hunt around enough, the super hard project.
-The area is periodically burned so walking through the woods and finding new boulders is super easy.
-The forest is matrixed with good dirt roads which make for easy driving to the different areas and if your into mountain biking, some good fast riding.
+The rock is similar to Boat Rock, but slightly more coarse at times.
+There are lots of slabs, the occasional crack, and, if you hunt around enough, some hard projects.
+The area is periodically burned, so walking through the woods and finding new boulders is easy enough.
+The forest is matrixed with good dirt roads which make for easy driving to the different areas and, if you’re into mountain biking, some good fast riding.

 - Please follow all rules and regulations of the Georgia WMA

 - Dogs: Dogs are welcome, but please keep them on a leash.

 - Leave No Trace: Keep this area beautiful and clean.
 Clean up after yourselves, your peers, and your pets.
 Lead by example and pick it up on the first pass.